osmlab/editor-layer-index/FAQ.md

 https://wiki.osmfoundation.org/wiki/Licence/Waiver_and_Permission_Templates

-Completed imagery waivers should be stored in this repository in the same location as the corresponding .geojson source files.
-Please save the completed waiver as a .pdf, using the a similar name as the .geojson source file.<br/>
+Completed imagery waivers should be stored in this repository in the same location as the corresponding .json resource files.
+Please save the completed waiver as a .pdf, using the a similar name as the .json source file.<br/>
-(For example `NYS2017-orthos.geojson`, `NYS2017-orthos-waiver.pdf`)
+(For example `NYS2017-orthos.json`, `NYS2017-orthos-waiver.pdf`)

 ## How can I draw a bounding polygon?